Scholar Support Hub

 Reflect on Your Own Role

-Lorem ipsum dolor sit amet.
-Before acting, honestly assess whether your expectations are reasonable and whether the issue stems partly from your own communication or work submission patterns.
+Before acting, honestly assess whether your expectations are reasonable and whether the issue stems partly from your own communication patterns, submission delays, or frequency of contact with your supervisor.

 2